 3. Manage expectations and communicate clearly.

 One of the biggest things holding back kids from joining a team is being afraid they won’t be good enough at the sport.
-Because they haven’t built up the confidence of playing the sport, and because of the social anxiety of being thrust into a new environment with new kids — team sports can be intimidating.
+Team sports can be intimidating because they haven’t built up the confidence to play the sport and because of the social anxiety of being thrust into a new environment with new kids.

 Be open and honest by explaining to your kids the benefits sports will bring them later on in life, and how they certainly don’t need to be the best on their team to develop those skills.